Ann Preston: Career

+Private life and death

-In addition to educating medical students and advocating for woman physicians, Dr. Preston also practiced medicine, attending at Woman's Hospital and maintaining her own private practice.
-She never married, but led a rich and active social and professional life, including establishing a household "where dear friends live with me in harmonious relations, and do much to make this an orderly home circle."
-She continued to write and work for social reform until she suffered from an attack of acute articular rheumatism in 1871, which left her in a weakened state.
+Preston never married, but reportedly led a rich and active social and professional life, including establishing a household "where dear friends live with me in harmonious relations, and do much to make this an orderly home circle."
+She continued to write and work for social reform until she suffered from an attack of acute articular rheumatism in 1871, which weakened her health.
 She suffered a relapse the following year and died on April 18, 1872.